vijaykrishnamurthy-sport/Vijay/_pages/coaching.md

 *"I have been coached for project management from Vijay for close to one year now.
 I must say that it’s been enriching experience and helped me to get third person perspective to address any organisational challenges.
 I would strongly recommend Executive Coaching to any corporate professional since this is a exceptional approach to accomplish professional and personal goals."*
 **-Project Manager, Sports Management Co.**

-*"Vijay is very passionate coach with generous attitude looking to sincerely solve the problems."*
+*"Vijay is a passionate coach with generous attitude looking to sincerely solve the problems."*
 **-Regional Manager, Sports Management Co.**